 Directions of Movement

 - In addition to the basic three axes of movement, known as the “X”, “Y” and “Z” axes, Sherline mills also offer a headstock that can be tilted to either side to mill angled surfaces.

-- The Model 2000 mill offers four additional directions of movement for those who wish the ultimate in flexibility when it comes to creative setups.
+- The Model 2000 and 5800 mills offer additional directions of movement for those who wish the ultimate in flexibility when it comes to creative setups.